 Section 115 of the Copyright Act allows a composition to be considered properly and legally licensed by a music user by way of sending the owner of the composition, most often the music publisher, a Notice of Intention to obtain a compulsory license for the mechanical rights.
 Aside from a few exceptions, anyone who files the proper notice of intention is free to reproduce the composition they are obtaining a license for and the copyright holder is required to license use of the song under the compulsory license.
 The exceptions to this compulsory license are as follows:

-Dramatic Musical Works: The song cannot be intended for an opera or musical theatre.
+- Dramatic Musical Works: The song cannot be intended for the opera or for use in musical theatre.

 - Non-Phonorecord: The composition must be an audio-only recording in order to apply to a compulsory license.
-In 1995, the Copyright Act was revised to make it clear that compulsory mechanical licenses apply to DPDs too, or digital phonorecord delivery (such as a song download from iTunes).
+In 1995, the Copyright Act was revised to make it clear that compulsory mechanical licenses apply to DPDs too, or digital phonorecord delivery (like a song download from iTunes).

 - Major Changes: When one obtains a compulsory license, they are allowed to arrange the song “to conform it to the style or manner of interpretation of the performance (Copyright Act 115(a)(2)).
 However, one cannot change the basic melody or fundamental character of the work, so no new lyrics or melody.
 These types of changes require direct permission from the publishers/writers.

 This notice also serves as a legal means for a music streaming service to obtain a compulsory license for distribution of the song on its platform, as opposed to entering into a direct deal with the music publishers of the compositions.
 If the proper guidelines are followed by the user, a music publisher cannot refuse usage.